 One of my ancestral families is ARNOTT.
-We have traced the ARMOTTs back to Brechin, Angus, Scotland.
-Some came to Brooklyn, New York, USA.
-My father’s first name was Arnott in honour of his ancestors.
+We have traced our ARNOTT / ARNOT family back to Brechin, Angus, Scotland.
+Some came to Brooklyn, New York, USA and some then came up to Ontario, Canada.

 George ARNOTT (c.1778-1842) and his wife Margaret KINNEAR (1791-1839)